 Winter fruit can be stored in cool dry positions for up to 6 months.

-Bright, flavorsome and coming in a range of varieties growing squash is a fascinating journey.
+Bright, flavorsome and coming in a range of varieties growing winter and summer squash is a fascinating journey.
 It is also a satisfyingly simple crop to cultivate.
 Your efforts are rewarded with lots of large, tasty fruit.

 Growing squash is one of the easiest fruits to begin with.
 An almost instantly rewarding plant, children and adults alike can enjoy watching the daily progress of the plant.
 Pleasingly squash comes in a range of varieties, meaning that there is something suitable for most people and situations.
 This versatility has helped to make it a popular member of the vegetable and container garden.